infinity.pop3¶

 Type: string

 Script filename (relative to the main script) that will handle POP3 quit requests.
-Within that script, you can access the infinity.pop3.session
+Within that script, you can access the infinity.pop3.session object, which will contain the same properties described in the onConnect handler, plus the following:

 As specified in the POP3 protocol, all messages that have been marked as deleted should actually be deleted when the client sends the quit command.
-So you need to iterate through the infinity.pop3.session.items
+So you need to iterate through the infinity.pop3.session.items array and delete all messages from your storage that are marked as deleted.

 onRetrieve¶